ci1xgk/Fellowship_Webpage/2024_Feb_Event.md

 ![Image](/Figures/Day2.png)

-[Registration](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-engineering/civil-structural-engineering/advances-in-flood-modelling-and-forecasting) is open for a small fee of £40 to secure a place, with 50% discount for students and IAHR members.
+[Registration](https://onlineshop.shef.ac.uk/conferences-and-events/faculty-of-engineering/civil-structural-engineering/advances-in-flood-modelling-and-forecasting) is open for a small fee of £40, to secure a place, with 50% discount for students and [IAHR members](https://www.iahr.org/index/experts).

 We look forward to seeing you in Sheffield,